 The Greenwich Campus is on a World Heritage Site on the banks of the River Thames.
 The university's largest campus is centred on three baroque buildings designed by Sir Christopher Wren at the end of the 17th century.
-"More breathtaking than the Versailles of Louis XIV" is how The Independent newspaper described it.
+The Independent newspaper described it as "more breathtaking than the Versailles of Louis XIV".

 The campus also has its own selection of eateries.
 There are two coffee bars where you can grab a drink or bite to eat between lectures.
 The undercrofts of the campus have more substantial food on offer, with a restaurant below King William Court and a new café/canteen underneath Queen Mary Court.